ekedonald/LEMP-Stack-Implementation-In-AWS/README.md

 sudo ln -s /etc/nginx/sites-available/projectLEMP /etc/nginx/sites-enabled/
 ```

-* This will tell Nginx to use the configuration next time it is reloaded.
+* This will tell Nginx to use the configuration the next time it is reloaded.
 You can test your configuration for syntax errors by running the following command:

 ```bash
 sudo nginx -t